microsoft/msquic/docs/Development.md

 This UI is a bit awkward to use, to set a field you have to click on another field.
 If you click out of the window it won't save.

-For User Mode, the following defines need to be added to the configuration.
+For User Mode (Windows, Linux or macOS), the following defines need to be added to the configuration.

 ```
 "_DEBUG",